konrri2/SixChess/TermsAndConditions.md

 - You may not reproduce, distribute, or create derivative works without authorization.

 ### 3. Liabilities
-- We are not liable for any damages or losses resulting from your use of Hexagonal Chess Chess.
+- We are not liable for any damages or losses resulting from your use of Hexagonal Chess.
 - You play the game at your own risk.

 ### 4. Privacy
-Since Hexagonal Chess Chess doesn’t collect any user data, no privacy policy is required.
+Since Hexagonal Chess doesn’t collect any user data, no privacy policy is required.